prataprc/prataprc.github.io.v1/_contents/circular-package-dependencies.rst

 It just took me couple of releases to realize how circular dependency is cumbersome and painful during the release phase - it is difficult to make a working release without making sure that dependant releases are equally good.
+This means that I had to go through couple of iteration of releases to make sure that all packages are stable and working.